The only tiny house course you’ll ever need!

 I don’t have any building experience, will I get anything out of this program?

-The Tiny House Academy is designed to cover the bases, including the most basic carpentry skills.
+The online Tiny House Academy course is designed to cover the bases, including the most basic carpentry skills.
 We walk you through tool use (including the carpenter’s pencil and tape measure), design, and the steps of actual construction.
 If you identify as female, trans, or nonbinary, and you’ve never picked up a carpentry tool in your life, we welcome you to check out our in-person Women’s Basic Carpentry classes as an adjunct to this program.
 However, with commitment and practice, the videos here will guide you toward competence, too.

 Can I really learn how to build a tiny house online?